fawazahmed0/Latest-adb-fastboot-installer-for-windows/README.md

 ------------
 ### Donate:
-If this tool helped you, Please consider donating to me or at least share this tool with friends, so they do not have to waste time. <br>
+If this tool helped you, Please consider donating to me or at least share this tool with friends, so they do not have to waste time.<br>
+Also Star this repo by clicking on [:star: button](#) above. <br>

 [Donate & Share Link](https://bit.ly/2YU7XfP "Donate & Share Link")